slicervm/docs.slicervm.com/docs/examples/multiple-machine-k3s.md

 First, install Slicer on each machine, following the [installation instructions](/getting-started/installation.md).

+For storage, we'll use the `image` setting, however if you're going to create many nodes, consider using [ZFS](/storage/zfs.md) for an instant clone of the VM filesystem, and reduced disk space consumption through ZFS's snapshots and Copy On Write (CoW) feature.

 ## Create a YAML file for each machine

 You need to dedicate one subnet per machine, so that there are no IP address conflicts.